Shoulder & Elbow

 Dr. Galen Kam is a board-certified, fellowship-trained orthopaedic surgeon specializing in the shoulder and elbow.

-Enjoy the convenience of the wide variety of elbow and shoulder treatment options – from elbow and shoulder specialist visits to diagnostic procedures such as X-ray and MRI – in one location at our comprehensive Redding facility.
+Enjoy the convenience of the wide variety of elbow and shoulder treatment options – from elbow and shoulder specialist visits to diagnostic procedures – in one location at our comprehensive Redding facility.

 In the context of all elbow and shoulder problems, early diagnosis and treatment are necessary to prevent further damage and complications.